Parents

 Camp Modin was founded in 1922 by a group of prominent Jewish educators as “The camp with a Jewish Ideal.”
 Their goal in founding Modin was to establish a community where children from around the world could come together in a breathtaking natural setting, help them pursue their individual and collective Jewish identities, and forge lifelong friendships.
 Today Modin is the oldest continuously operating Jewish camp in America, and one of the few private, independent Jewish summer camps left in the world.
 Modin takes its name from the biblical town of Modi’in, where the story of Chanukah took place.

-While virtually all general counselors are Jewish, many of our specialty staff are not.
-While we hold it important that our campers have strong Jewish role models in each bunk, it is equally important that we find the most qualified, professional and caring instructors in each of our specialty areas.
-For many years, Modin has recruited amazing individuals from places such as Australia, New Zealand, and the United Kingdom to head-up and to teach programs in pioneering, swimming, tennis, canoeing, water-skiing, etc. These individuals bring tremendous energy and enthusiasm to our program and have a deep respect for the Jewish culture.
+We believe it is important for our campers to have strong Jewish role models in each bunk, which is why we are committed to hiring as many qualified Jewish general counselors as possible.
+While many of our specialty staff are not Jewish, it is equally important that we find the most qualified, professional, and caring instructors in each of our specialty areas.
+For many years, Modin has recruited amazing individuals from around the globe to head up and teach programs in pioneering, swimming, tennis, canoeing, water-skiing, and more.
+All of our staff bring tremendous energy and enthusiasm to our program and have a deep respect for Jewish culture and the State of Israel.

 Where Do The Campers Come From?